Tutorial 3 - Plotting¶

 # The account for the inheritance of default kwargs

-default_kwargs = simple.plot_ccsne.default_kwargs
+default_kwargs = simple.plot_ccsne.kwargs

 default_kwargs['ax_xlabel'] = axis_labels['x']